-- The Corporate Governance Framework;

-- A Risk Management Strategy;
+- The Corporate Governance Framework; - A Risk Management Strategy;

-- An Annual Governance Statement produced by the OPCC and the OCC;

-- A Regional Governance Statement; - Ensuring that there is an effective Internal Audit function.
+- An Annual Governance Statement produced by the OPCC and the OCC; - A Regional Governance Statement; - Ensuring that there is an effective Internal Audit function.

-During 2018-19, Mazars continued as Internal Auditors for the region.
+During 2019-20, Mazars continued as Internal Auditors for the region.
 Regular review and planning meetings took place which helped identify, discuss and share best practice and identify potential common audit themes.
-Additionally, for 2018-19, Mazars attended the Strategic Organisation Risk Board (SORB) as the force and the OPCC strengthened and embedded further the risk management processes in operation.
+Additionally, for 2019-20, Mazars attended the Strategic Organisation Risk Board (SORB) as the force and the OPCC strengthened and embedded further the risk management processes in operation.

-Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2018-19 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2019-20.
+Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2019-20 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2020-21.

 The effectiveness of audit committees should be carried out periodically.
-The last one carried out was in 2017-18 with the next one planned to take place in 2019-20.
-In the 2017-18 the review, which was carried out by Mazars found that:
+Mazars undertook an effectiveness review audit during 2017-18 with the next one planned to take place during 2021/22.
+In the 2017-18, the review, Mazars found that: